Mew (Pokémon): Cultural impact

 A scan of CoroCoro Magazine, showing the "Legendary Offer" to obtain Mew.
 Contests and distributions such as these helped greatly contribute both to Mew and the Pokémon franchise's popularity.

 The initial sales of the Pokémon games were sluggish due to their release window, which was considered a rough patch for new game releases.
 However, Mew was accidentally discovered by players via glitches, and the existence of Mew led to rampant rumors on how to obtain it, the most notable of which involved looking under a truck sprite in one of the game's major cities.
 Some players called Nintendo to ask about it, with the company not even being aware of Mew's existence.
 To stymie possible repercussions for inserting Mew into the game, plans for releasing the Pokémon were quickly unveiled.
-In the spring of 1996, Game Freak's president Satoshi Tajiri used the Japanese manga journal CoroCoro Comic as an experimental exhibition of Mew and distributed the first Pokémon Trading Card Game cards of it as free giveaways, which surprised many at Game Freak, including Morimoto.
+In the spring of 1996, Game Freak's president Satoshi Tajiri used the Japanese manga journal CoroCoro Comic as an experimental exhibition of Mew and to distribute the first Pokémon Trading Card Game cards as free giveaways, which surprised many at Game Freak, including Morimoto.
 Due to the success of the experiment, Game Freak announced further contests that would allow for Mew to be obtained.
 Tajiri described using Mew to create hype around an "invisible character" within the game and to keep interest alive in the title and create rumors and myths about the game passed around by word of mouth, which resulted in increased sales for the game.

 The reveal and distribution of Mew through organized events has been noted as a major reason for the series' success in Japan, with a promotion in the April 1996 issue of CoroCoro Comics called the "Legendary Pokémon Offer" offering twenty winners the opportunity to send their cartridges in for Nintendo to add Mew to their games.
 The offer received over seventy eight thousand entries, exceeding Nintendo's initial expectation of three thousand.
 Nintendo CEO Satoru Iwata called it "really when things turned round for Pokémon", noting that it caused weekly sales of Red and Green to match their previous monthly sales, subsequently becoming three to four times larger.
 Players who missed the in-person events had to unlock Mew with cheat devices such as the Pro Action Replay.
 Fans often bought them solely for that purpose.
 Many rumors about Mew circulated due to its popularity, ranging from methods on how to obtain it to theories on its association with a similar Pokémon, Ditto, the latter of which Junichi Masuda discredited by saying "each Pokémon we create [has] its own unique element."
 Many distribution events for other Mythical Pokémon followed in subsequent games, which were based on the success of Mew.